Changing Dashboard Cluster Lights

 • After welding, simply connect power (3-12 V) to see the effect.
 You can...

-Depending on which method you prefer for re-soldering the speedometer light, you will need a Suitable soldering station.
-If you select the classic type, one Station with only one soldering iron.
-If the Hot air method you will need a soldering station with a hot air soldering iron.
-One thing is particularly important with both types: Adjustable temperature and various soldering tips.
-Here you will find two inexpensive and good soldering stations that we use ourselves:
+Depending on which method you prefer for resoldering the dashboard cluster lights, you will need a suitable soldering station.
+If you choose the classic method, a station with just a soldering iron will suffice.
+If you prefer the hot-air method, you will need a soldering station with a hot-air soldering iron.
+For both methods, one thing is especially important: adjustable temperature and various soldering tips.
+Here are two affordable and reliable soldering stations that we use ourselves:

 Hot air soldering station, Preciva 8786D desoldering station rework station soldering iron station with LED... *